vipinj/validic/_posts/2015-01-05-partner-apps.markdown

 #First Steps - User Provisioning

 In order to send your users data you must provision users in Validic.
 We recommend that you provision users once they authorize you to share their data in our marketplace.
+The only required field for provisioning users is a unique ID that you have that must be a string.
+We don't recommend using your database record ID but instead.
 Provisioning users looks like this:

 {% highlight ruby %}
 client = Validic::Client.new
-response = client.user_provision(organization_id: ENV['VALIDIC_ORG_ID'], uid: 'YourUniqueIDAsAString')
+response = client.provision_user('YourUniqueIDAsAString')
 {% endhighlight %}

 That response will look like this: